vlorman/DA-causal-inference/main.md

 nonzero treatment effect (a decrease in all categories except firearms offenses).

-Comparing to the point estimates of differences in means (prior to controlling for arrest counts), we observe that none of these estimates fall within our 95% confidence intervals.
+Comparing to the raw differences in means (prior to controlling for arrest counts), we observe that none of these estimates fall within our 95% confidence intervals.
 For violent, property, drug, and other offenses, we find that our estimated effect is a smaller decrease than the percent change in means.
 In the case of uncategorized offenses, our estimated effect is a larger decrease than the difference in means.
 Finally, in the case of firearm offenses, the effect we estimate is that of a substantially smaller increase (about 8%) than the simple difference in means (about 24%).

 ## Discussion